 Spotting logical fallacies is an indispensable skill.
-Learn this critical thinking skill that can help you avoid the logical fallacy slippery slope of religion and politics.
+Learning to identify these common ploys will help you avoid the logical fallacy slippery slope of religion and politics.

 Arguments sell ideas.
 Ideas can set us free.
 Or, ideas can imprison us.
 Being able to identify the most common fallacies will help you avoid many pitfalls.
 It will keep you from buying into spurious and invalid claims and arguments.
 A logical fallacy is a tactic of persuasion.

 “Before the truth can set you free, you need to recognize the lies that make up your prison.” ― Guru Tua

 Spotting Logical Fallacies

 As mentioned above, being able to spot an illogical argument is a valuable life skill.
 So, we’ll take you through some examples.
 This will help you see these tactics.

 This list of tactics is just one aspect of logic.
 We recommend the study of all the logical tools.
 This toolkit includes this article containing the tools for spotting logical fallacy.
 The companion mental tools, logical reasoning, and logical axioms.
 Together they provide a type of mental inoculation against a host of harmful things.

 Spotting logical fallacies is the best way to guard against groupthink manipulation.
 This programming is prevalent in our modern culture.
 This propaganda shows up in many kinds of media.
 To be sure, these analytical sciences do not have all the answers.
 Yet, these sciences provide tools to identify fact from fiction.
 This list isn’t exhaustive.
 It contains the ones you’ll encounter the most.